J&K: Hardline separatist's son among two terrorist killed in encounter in Srinagar city

 India

-Srinagar, May 19: Junai Sehrai, son of separatist conglomerate Tehreek-e-Hurriyat's chairman Ashraf Sehrai, was among the two terrorists killed in an encounter with security forces in downtown Srinagar, police said.
+Srinagar, May 19: Junaid Sehrai, son of separatist conglomerate Tehreek-e-Hurriyat's chairman Ashraf Sehrai, was among the two terrorists killed in an encounter with security forces in downtown Srinagar, police said.

-Junai Sehrai went missing in March 2018 and later his picture, brandishing an AK-47, went viral on social media.
+Junaid Sehrai went missing in March 2018 and later his picture, brandishing an AK-47, went viral on social media.
 The joining of Sehrai, who completed his MBA degree from the Kashmir University, was the first such case where a son of a separatist leader of Jammu and Kashmir had joined a terror group.